MicrosoftDocs/dynamics365smb-docs/business-central/faqs-sales-order-taker-agent.md

 - E-mailing

   - The agent reads inbound emails via a shared inbox on Microsoft Exchange.
 Learn more in [Set up email](admin-how-setup-email.md).
 Other ways to receive email aren't supported.
-  - The agent only uses the email body to get the details of the request, it does not process files attached to emails.
+  - The agent only uses the email body to get the details of the request, it doesn't process files attached to emails.
   - Large emails might exceed the number of tokens that can be processed in one request.
 This condition leads the agent to trigger a request for a human to investigate (similar to how a human is requested to approve whether the agent approves an email).
-  - E-mail messages generated by the agent may contain incorrect information.
+  - E-mail messages generated by the agent might contain incorrect information.
 The agent is designed to ask a human user to review and edit every outbound message if necessary.

 - Entities and data the agent can work with

   - The agent is designed to work with sales quotes and sales orders.
 It can't create or work with the other sales documents (such as blank orders, invoices, or credit memos) or documents in other areas of the product (such as purchase or service orders).
-  - The agent does not create new items, contacts, or customers.
+  - The agent doesn't create new items, contacts, or customers.
 It only works with the entities that are already registered in Business Central.
-The agent is designed to ask a human user to provide additional information or perform the task manually, when it cannot find this data in Business Central.
+The agent is designed to ask a human user to provide additional information or perform the task manually, when it can't find this data in Business Central.
-  - The agent does not post documents.
+  - The agent doesn't post documents.
-  - Based on additional customer requests, the agent can make changes to the sales quotes, but not to the sales orders.
+  - Based on more customer requests, the agent can make changes to the sales quotes, but not to the sales orders.
-  - The agent is designed to work with sales lines of type "Item", other sales line types, such as Resource, Charge (Item), Allocation Account, Fixed Asset are not supported.
+  - The agent is designed to work with sales lines of type "Item", other sales line types, such as Resource, Charge (Item), Allocation Account, Fixed Asset aren't supported.
-  - At this stage the agent supports creation of up to 15 item lines per sales document.
+  - At this stage, the agent supports creation of up to 15 item lines per sales document.
 Increasing the number of lines might result in lower-quality output.
   - How you name your products can affect agent output.
 For example, using cryptic abbreviations versus friendly names can reduce output quality.

 - When adding items to a sales document, the use of the item's **Variant Code** isn't currently supported.
 It leaves the **Variant Code** field empty.

 - Pricing and discounts requests

-   Business Central has advanced price/discount calculation logic, often extended by the ISV solutions.
-Therefore the most reliable way to get the item price is to create a sales document, for example quote.
-This is why the agent is designed not to provide or update any pricing and discount information by email.
+   Business Central has an advanced price/discount calculation logic, often extended by the ISV solutions.
+Therefore, the most reliable way to get the item price is to create a sales document, for example, a quote.
+For this reason, the agent is designed *not* to provide or update any pricing and discount information by email.
 Prices and default discounts are calculated by the Business Central own business logic and included with a sales quote document.
-Requests for changing discounts and pricing are not accepted by the agent, instead they are surfaced to the users for applying them manually.
+Requests for changing discounts and pricing aren't accepted by the agent.
+Instead, they're surfaced to the users for applying them manually.

 - Other considerations

   - Delegated administrators can't activate the agent.
   - It's only possible to configure and use one Sales Order Agent per Business Central company.
   - The agent uses the regional settings specified by its user account.
-  - While the agent may recognize and interact with the custom fields and actions introduced by customizations and ISV solutions, which are added to the agent's profile and permissions, the results may be of varying quality and should be thoroughly tested.
-Improving reliability of working with the custom elements may require adjustments to the agent's instructions, which is currently not supported.
+  - While the agent can recognize and interact with the custom fields and actions introduced by customizations and ISV solutions, which are added to the agent's profile and permissions, the results might vary in quality and should be thoroughly tested.
+Improving reliability of working with the custom elements might require adjustments to the agent's instructions, which is currently not supported.

 ## What operational factors and settings allow for effective and responsible use of the feature?